City of Utrecht What we do for cyclists

 The municipality arranges for special bicycle bridges, bicycle subways and bicycle roundabouts for more safety and quicker routes.

 This new bicycle fly-over across a major thoroughfare between the Overvecht district and Noorderpark allows cyclists easy and safe access to the green countryside.

-Construction of the bicycle bridge across the Amsterdam-Rhine Canal has started.
-It will be a vital element in the main bicycle route between the new submunicipality of Leidsche Rijn and the city centre of Utrecht.
+The bicycle bridge across the Amsterdam-Rhine Canal: it is a vital element in the main bicycle route between the new suburb Leidsche Rijn and the city centre of Utrecht.

 Another vital link is this new bicycle tunnel, which renders the bicycle route between the neighbouring municipality of Maarssen and Nieuwegein quick and comfortable.